noahehall/theBookOfNoah/linux/docker/docker.md

     - the default registry and index with a website run by docker inc
     - push images to docker hub
     - make dockerfiles publicly available and utilize docker hubs continuous build system
+  - private docker registry
+    - any registry that isnt publicaly available is considered private
+    - a service that stores docker images
+    - can be requested from any docker daemon that has access to the registry -

 #### customizing registries
   - the docker daemon wont connect to a registry without TLs unless that registry is running on localhost